 3. An appeal to the heart.
-The word "encourage" (parakaleo) from which the term Paraclete is reminder that there in any congregation there are the lonely and the fearful, who need to know that God is there for them - and that there is nothing in this world or the world to come which can separate them from his love.
+The word "encourage" (parakaleo) from which the term Paraclete is derived, is a reminder that in any congregation there are the lonely and the fearful, who need to know that God is there for them - and that there is nothing in this world or the next which can separate them from his love.

-Fourthly, preaching is also to include teaching: "Proclaim the message... with the utmost patience in teaching" or as the NIV puts it "Preach the word ... with careful instruction" Unbelieves need to hear the good news, and believers need to be taught the faith.
-However, the distinction between preaching and teaching is not always clear cut: unbelievers need to be taught the basics of the Christian faith, before they can begin to respond: they need to know to whom and to what they are committing themselves.
+Fourthly, preaching is also to include teaching: "Proclaim the message... with the utmost patience in teaching" or as the NIV puts it "Preach the word ... with careful instruction".
+Many years ago C.H Dodd. published an influential little book in which he distinguished between preaching/proclamation (kerugma) and teaching (didache): unbelievers need to hear the good news, and believers need to be taught the faith.
+However, the distinction is not always clear cut: unbelievers need to be taught some of the basics of the Christian faith, before they can begin to respond: they need to know to whom and to what they are committing themselves.
 In turn believers also need to be reminded of God's amazing love for them in Jesus.

 "Patience", however is to characterise the preaching and teaching of the Gospel.
 Patience is required because, as the next two verses indicate, not everybody will respond positively.
-Furthermore, even those who do respond positively, often need time work out the implications of Christian believing for them.
+Furthermore, even those who do respond positively, often need time to work out the implications of Christian believing for them.
+John Stott commented: "We must never resort to the use of human pressure techniques, or attempt to contrive a decision.
+Our responsibility is to be faithful in preaching the word; the results of the proclamation are the responsibility of the Holy Spirit".